 The region of Tharis includes the city of the same name, and a somewhat limited region of land surrounding it, given its hotly contested borders by both Shadow and the Tsarven Empire.
 It is bordered to the south by Talzashaar’s Teeth, a high mountain range that becomes impossible to cross at certain times of the year and still usually avoided regardless.
 The dukedom of Tharis lays claim to a vast stretch of forest to the east known as Vandor’ivae, the forest of lights, to the local elves.
 Most humans simply refer to the southern and northern sections as Tharis and Darkwood forests respectively, the former of which is considered Tharisian territory.

 The Tsarven Empire is a gathering of seven kingdoms and states (not including Tsarven itself) south of Talzashaar’s Teeth.
-It covers the entire continent south and south-east of the Shadow region, and can be roughly compared to the historic stretches of Arabia, Persia and Mongolia.
+It covers the entire continent south and southwest of the Shadow region, and can be roughly compared to the historic stretches of Arabia, Persia and Mongolia.
 It is actually the second, historically, to rule the region south of the great mountains.
 The first empire was composed of many Djinni kingdoms that inhabited the area from -7,800SG to -6,100SG.
 The current Empire arose primarily from the human slave stock of the first, having rebelled and overthrown their former masters following the end of the Age of Skyfire.
 These human slaves broke off into clans and tribes, many of which died out in the ensuing millennia, but the remainder gathered and began forming the present-day kingdoms and states.

 Note: These locations, with the exception of Azha, are unreachable in-game, but many players use them as a part of their histories and homelands.